All Episodes

 There is a front room where the AA meeting is held where coffee is served, and he remained there for a while.

-Now, this appearance by this guy named Larry at the AA meeting in Henderson, Nevada, was memorable as references to fighting bloody claws and so on are extraordinary in that group.
+Now, this appearance by this guy named Larry at the AA meeting in Henderson, Nevada, was memorable as references to fighting, bloody clothes, and so on are extraordinary in that group.

 It's not something that happens every AA meeting.

-The story was accompanied by a photograph, And Easton Elliott, again, the guy talking to John Hindrocker and me immediately recognized this Larry Reed as the same Larry who'd come to their AA meeting weeks previous, who was drunk, who was bloody, who had a swollen left fist, and claimed he had been in a fight with a family member and was worried the Secret Service was going to follow him.
+The story was accompanied by a photograph, and Easton Elliott, again, the guy talking to John Hindrocker and me, immediately recognized this Larry Reed as the same Larry who had come to their AA meeting weeks previous, who was drunk, who was bloody, who had a swollen left fist, and claimed he had been in a fight with a family member and was worried the Secret Service was going to follow him.

 And then everybody said, whoa, wait a minute.